SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

             </a>
             <div class="avatar__intro">
                 <div class="avatar__name">
-                    Kirawi
+                    Shafkath Shuhan
                 </div>
             </div>
         </div>
     </div>
 </div>

 Hello, my name is Shafkath Shuhan and I'm a senior high school student from NYC.
 I've always had an interest in computer science, and Rust has been a game changer for its amazing packaging system, compile-time guarantees, and most importantly its helpful community.
-My GitHub profile is https://github.com/kirawi.

-I'll be working on a feature-gated runtime linter to validate the correctness of code dependent upon SeaORM, and add many tests to test this functionality.
-It will be implemented with extensibility in mind.
-My initial design is described in https://github.com/SeaQL/summer-of-code/discussions/13.
+I'll be working on a feature-gated runtime linter to validate the correctness of code dependent upon SeaORM.
+My initial design is described in a [discussion](https://github.com/SeaQL/summer-of-code/discussions/13) with extensibility in mind.

 ### Support TiDB in the SeaQL Ecosystem